rickballard/CoCivium/docs/philosophy/Core_Assumption.md

 ---

 *Colophon.*  This canonical text supersedes an earlier draft letter by the same author.
-It stands as a founding artifact of CoCivium’s philosophical layer and is intended to be cited by the Cognocarta Consenti and its process specifications.
+It stands as a founding artifact of CoCivium™’s philosophical layer and is intended to be cited by the Cognocarta Consenti and its process specifications.